strahlw/primo-optimizer/README.md

 [Elevation Data]((https://primo.readthedocs.io/en/latest/method/elevation.html))

 Users can also employ other commercial solvers, for example Gurobi, to solve the optimization problem.
-However, users are responsible for configuring and setting up these solvers themselves
+However, users are responsible for configuring and setting up these solvers themselves.

 General, background and overview information is available at the [NEMRI website](https://edx.netl.doe.gov/nemri/).